tchv71/ED_SC80/README.md

 This editor can read CP/M text files but uses RK86 60k direct text screen assess - therefore more fast than using standard console i/o

-Text blocks are fully supported
+Text blocks and 2 text windows are supported